HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 3. Radio Wave/section 3-3 Propagation.md

 When radio signals travel from transmitter to receiver, they often take multiple paths:

-- Some signals go directly
+- Some signals go directly.
-- Others bounce off buildings, mountains, or other objects
+- Others bounce off buildings, mountains, or other objects.
 - These different paths can combine at your antenna:
-  - When the signals arrive in phase, they strengthen each other
+  - When the signals arrive in phase, they strengthen each other.
-  - When they arrive out of phase, they can cancel each other
+  - When they arrive out of phase, they can cancel each other.
-  - Moving your antenna even slightly can change this relationship
+  - Moving your antenna even slightly can change this relationship.

 For digital modes, multipath can be especially troublesome — signals arriving via different paths can interfere with each other and increase error rates, which is why most digital modes include error detection and correction.